bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

 10. Add at least one **Localization** including **Subscription Display Name** and **Description**, preferably for all languages you support.
 Those values will be visible to the users, so make sure they sound trustworthy.

 11. Now you need to add at least one **Localization** to your subscription group.
 Save changes and select the group you've created in step 6 on the left pane.
-Fill **Subscription Group Display Name** and optionally set **Custom Name** if your app name if different than your service or publication name.
+Fill **Subscription Group Display Name** and optionally set **Custom Name** if your app name is different than your service or publication name.
 Keep in mind that those values will be visible to the users.

-As you've probably noticed, we've skipped the **Review Information** section on product details page.
+As you've probably noticed, we've skipped the **Review Information** section on the product details page.
 To fill up this section we first need to make an App Store call from our application in order to complete the configuration phase.

 Remember to complete filling your Agreements, Tax, and Banking info on iTunes Connect.
 You can find it on iTunes Connect main page or in the dropdown on top left corner of the page.